click-here/Pandas-vs-Power-Query/Part2/README.md

 Now we are left with one row per year where the country listed had the highest kWh per capita.

+### Having issues with the query?
+Get the final mcode [here](https://github.com/click-here/Pandas-vs-Power-Query/blob/master/Part2/Query.m).
+Just paste into the advanced editor.
+Better yet.
+Diff your code alongside mine and see what you missed!

 Data From the World Bank: https://data.worldbank.org/indicator/EG.USE.ELEC.KH.PC